topaz-gitadmin/Manual/docs/AddOns-Integration/Import-from-Excel/Manual.md

 - **Account Type** - Account Type for Journal Line.
 - **Account No.** - Number based on account type.
 - **Amount** - Value for Journal.
+- **Document No.** - this is only mandatory if the no. series is not specified on the journal

 _**Optional Fields**_